mmbman/Katagiri/bendowa-notes.md

 - Katagiri Roshi reviews this sentence and the next sentence in [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 3” at 33:16](1987-03-13-Bendowa-Talk-3#3316), introducing them as Dōgen Zenji’s statement of “the key point of the zazen we are practicing.”

--  In Chinese, *wu wei* (無爲) – translated here as “unconditioned” or “free from human agency” – is a philosophical term literally meaning “not-acting” or “not-doing,” according to [Wikipedia](https://en.wikipedia.org/wiki/Wu_wei).
-In Japanese the term is *mui*; it translates the Sanskrit term *asamskrita*, and has the same meaning as “unconstructed”. (*Moon in a Dewdrop*, glossary, p.
-346.)

 - *Shō* (證), translated here as “verifying” or “realizing”, is a key term that should not be overlooked.
 Katagiri Roshi spends an entire talk discussing it in [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 5”](1987-03-15-Bendowa-Talk-5).
 It is part of the term *shushō* (修證), “practice-realization”, which is central to understanding Dōgen.
 For more on *shō* see [“Notes on Fukanzazengi”](fukanzazengi-notes).

 - *Anuttara-bodhi* (阿耨菩提) is short for the Sanskrit *anuttara-samyak-sambodhi*: “complete, perfect, supreme enlightenment.”
 Katagiri Roshi discusses this term specifically in: